memkit/worldlines-docs/README.md

+# worldlines

 ## Ideate -> Release -> Market -> Inspire

-### timelines-core?
-Vas Ist?

-timelines-core is the backend that powers timeline.

-### timelines?
-Huh?

-timelines is a tool to help securely store intellectual property.
+worldlines is a tool to help securely store intellectual property.

 ### ELI25

 key concepts

-- timelines
+- worldlines
   - a historical, mintable, metaunit of IP
 - mems
-  - artifacts from points in time that compose a timeline
+  - artifacts from points in time that compose a worldine
 - assemblies
   - groups of cryptofrens merging to compose teh future
 - telos
-  - the main reason for the assembly
+  - metadata showing the main reason for the assembly. because 'why?' is such an important question to meet head on...

 key workings/values